-VR Playground followed ‘Oscillate’ – a project which involved the creation of an immersive interactive artwork based on two popular entertainment technologies and toured 4 UK venues, receiving wide media coverage.
+VR Playground followed ‘Oscillate’ – a project which involved the creation of an immersive interactive artwork based on two popular entertainment technologies.
+VR Playground has toured 4 UK and 2 international venues, engaging with audiences of over 10,000 and has received wide media coverage.

 One product resulting from the Artocdes project was this beautifully illustrated, freestanding advent calender – traditional in style and featuring innovative scannable artcodes which open up digital content.